Treatment schedule for injectable hormones

 Human Chorionic Gonadotropin (HCG) is a hormone produced by the body during pregnancy.
 The doctor will prescribe Ovitrelle to trigger the ovulation (the release of eggs by the ovaries).

 The doctor or nurse will tell you when to inject the Ovitrelle.
 You only need it once in your cycle.
+You inject yourself with the Ovitrelle in the morning, aroud 7 h.

 Learning to inject